 Who will be able to use the facility?

-The facility will be open to City of Mesa solid waste residential customers who pay the Clean and Green fee as part of their monthly utility bill.
+The daily operation of the Household Hazardous Materials Facility will be funded by a portion of Mesa's Green and Clean fee.
+Therefore, the facility will be open to City of Mesa solid waste residential customers who pay the Green and Clean fee as part of their monthly utility bill.

 No. Hazardous material generated by commercial businesses or generated from commercial use will not be accepted.
 The facility is only able to accept residential household hazardous material generated from within the home and not from commercial use.
 For commercial waste, please contact a private hazardous waste company for disposal options.

 Will collection events still be held once the new facility opens?

 No. Once the facility opens this fall, there will no longer be a need to host special household hazardous material collection events.

 Are there any remaining collection events scheduled while the facility is under construction?

 No. Due to seasonal high temperatures and for the safety of our staff, the City of Mesa does not host collection events during this time of year.
 If you cannot wait until the facility opens, please visit our alternative disposal options page or contact a private hazardous waste disposal company for available options and associated costs.